CharlesProjectSolutions/marketing-funnel-analytics-pipeline/README.md

 ---

 ### 🧭 Executive Summary
-This [Customer Funnel Performance dashboard](https://public.tableau.com/app/profile/charles3440/viz/CustomerFunnelPerformance/CustomerFunnelPerformance?publish=yes) visualizes Warby Parker’s customer journey from quiz engagement through Home Try‑On to purchase, revealing stage‑level conversion performance and experiment outcomes.
+This [Funnel Performance dashboard](https://public.tableau.com/app/profile/charles3440/viz/CustomerFunnelPerformance/CustomerFunnelPerformance?publish=yes) visualizes Warby Parker’s customer journey from quiz engagement through Home Try‑On to purchase, revealing stage‑level conversion performance and experiment outcomes.
 The analysis identifies a **34% drop‑off between Home Try‑On and Purchase**, spotlighting a key opportunity to improve post–try‑on engagement, product confidence, and checkout CTAs.
 The A/B test shows that offering **5 pairs instead of 3 drives a +49.4% lift in purchase conversion**, providing clear evidence to guide product and marketing strategy.

 ---